 Buying & Storing

-Wrap bok choy in a damp towel or put it in a plastic bag and place it in the crisper drawer of the refrigerator.
+Wrap bok choy in a damp towel or put it in a plastic bag, and place it in the crisper drawer of the refrigerator.
 Bok choy leaves will lose integrity and wilt if allowed to dry out, so you may have to replace the paper towel.
-Store it for up to 1 week.
+Store for up to 1 week.

-Stir-frying: separate the bok choy stems and leaves, place the stems in your hot pan with some oil and other vegetables, cook until tender (or until meat is cooked through) and golden brown, then add the leaves at the end.
+Stir-fry – separate the bok choy stems and leaves, place the stems in your hot pan with some oil and other vegetables, cook until tender (or until meat is cooked through) and golden brown, then add the leaves at the end.
 Serve with noodles or rice.